drewcrawford/drewcrawford.github.io/rust/index.md

 1. That the `retain` and `release` calls are inserted by the compiler, that is, ARC is a compile-time technology
 2. That the actual reference counting behavior is a runtime behavior
 3. Although there is some runtime stuff going on, it is *deterministic*.
-We can be certain that an object will be deallocated when all strong pointers blow away (with very minor transpositions for compiler optimizations), not batched up later, like garbage collection
+We can be certain that an object will be deallocated when all strong pointers blow away (with very minor transpositions for compiler optimizations) (not batched up later like garbage collection)

 ## Rust and lifetimes